-Due to the Management's continuing ability to obtain 90% of contract value in up-front customer deposits, MIT's risk is only the remaining 10% of the customer's contract value.
-The combined effect of up-front customer deposits, prompt collection of trade receivables and application of historical aging criteria has resulted in minimal bad debts and allowances for doubtful accounts.
+Due to the Management's continuing ability to obtain 90% of contract value in up-front customer deposits, the Company's risk is only the remaining 10% of the customer's contract value.
+The combined effect of up-front customer deposits, prompt collection of trade receivables and application of historical aging criteria has resulted in minimal bad debts and allowances for credit losses.